openshift/hypershift/docs/content/reference/manifests/index.md

 # Manifests

-This section describes the manifests that is used for each platform.
+This section describes the manifests that are used for each platform.